 By decree of 15 October 1910 the Government appointed a commission which included such personalities as Columbano Bordalo Pinheiro, Abel Botelho and João Chagas.
 A few days later, on 29 October, the commission submitted a first project, similar to the flag of 5 October with one important difference – the disposition of the colours was inverted and the colour green was now next to the hoist.
 As for the arms, the commission suggested the armillary sphere, “the eternal standard of our adventurous spirit”, and the white shield with the blue escutcheons of the “foundation of our nationality”.
 A second project was presented that maintained the red and green and the Government approved it on 29 November 1910.

-Days later the technical opinion on the measurements and proportions of the national flag were published, together with those of regimental flags and jacks for the ships (see Diário do Governo, nº 150 of 30-6-1911, pp. 2756-2757).
+Days later the technical opinion on the measurements and proportions of the National Flag were published, together with those of regimental flags and Jacks for the ships (see Diário do Governo, n.
+150 of 30 June 1911, pp. 2756-2757).

-However, approval of the official version only came in 1957 through a resolution of the Council of Ministers published in Diário do Governo, 1st series, nº 199 of 4-9-1957.
+However, approval of the official version only came in 1957 through a resolution of the Council of Ministers published in Diário do Governo, 1st series, n.
+199 of 4 September 1957.
 As a result, a version for symphony orchestra was produced by Frederico de Freitas and on the basis of this a military band version was developed by Major Lourenço Alves Ribeiro, inspector of military bands.

 Heróis do mar, nobre povo, / Heroes of the sea, noble people,